codacy/chart/docs/infrastructure/microk8s-quickstart.md

 [Microk8s](https://microk8s.io/) is a lightweight, fully conformant, single-package Kubernetes developed by Canonical.
 The project is [publicly available on GitHub](https://github.com/ubuntu/microk8s).

-Follow the steps below to set up a MicroK8s instance from scratch, including all the necessary dependencies and configurations.
+Follow the instructions below to set up a MicroK8s instance from scratch, including all the necessary dependencies and configurations.

-## 1. Concepts

-### Helm and tiller

-Two executables will get installed onto the cluster as part of this process: `helm` and `tiller`.
+As part of this process, the Helm client (`helm`) and the Helm server (`tiller`) will be installed on the MicroK8s instance:

--   `helm` is responsible for resolving the configuration of the chart to be installed, while issuing the correct install commands onto the cluster.
+-   `helm` is the command-line client responsible for resolving the configuration of the chart to be installed and issuing the correct install commands onto the Helm server.
--   `tiller` is responsible for receiving the install commands issued by `helm`, as well as managing the lifecycle of the components that have been installed.
+-   `tiller` is the in-cluster server responsible for receiving the install commands issued by the Helm client and managing the lifecycle of the components that have been installed.

-`helm` is the client facing side, while `tiller` is the server/cluster facing side.

-## 2. Prepare your environment
+## 1. Prepare your environment

-Prepare your environment to set up the MicroK8s cluster.
-For your infrastructure, you will need the following:
+Prepare your environment to set up the MicroK8s instance.

+You will need a machine running [Ubuntu Server 18.04 LTS](https://ubuntu.com/download/server) that:

+-   Is correctly provisioned with the resoures described for MicroK8s in the [system requirements](../requirements.md#hardware-requirements)
+-   Is able to establish a connection to the PostgreSQL instance described in the [system requirements](../requirements.md#postgresql-server-setup).

--   A machine running Ubuntu 18.04 LTS.
-You must start a local or remote command line session on this machine.
+The next steps assume that you are starting from a clean install of Ubuntu Server and require that you run commands on a local or remote command line session on the machine.

--   A [PostgreSQL instance with all the necessary databases created](../requirements.md#postgresql-server-setup).
-The machine above must be able to connect to this PostgreSQL instance.

-All the following steps assume that you are starting from a blank slate.

-## 3. Installing MicroK8s
+## 2. Installing MicroK8s

+Install MicroK8s on the machine:

-1. Make sure the machine has the `nfs-common` package installed.
+1. Make sure that the package `nfs-common` is installed:

     ```bash
     sudo apt update && sudo apt install nfs-common -y
     ```

-2. Install MicroK8s from the `1.15/stable` channel.
+2. Install MicroK8s from the `1.15/stable` channel:

     ```bash
     sudo snap install microk8s --classic --channel=1.15/stable && \